 As an island, one of Arrowsic's biggest vulnerabilities is its limited connection to the mainland.
 Route 127 represents the island's only access point by car, providing access to medical care, groceries and supplies, and an evacuation route.
 Based on an analysis of the town's roads, under the 1.6 ft and 3.9 ft SLR scenarios, only small sections of Arrowsic's roads are expected to be inundated at high tide under normal circumstances.
 However, these sections of road cut off access for many properties to the mainland or the rest of the island.
-In the map on the next page, the areas in dark pink show sections that may be impacted in the 1.6 ft scenario, and the light pink sections are those that may be impacted under a 3.9 ft scenario.
+In the map on the next page, the areas in light pink show sections that are predicted to be inundated with 1.6 ft of SLR above HAT, and the dark pink sections are those that are predicted to be inundated at 3.9 ft. of SLR above HAT.